Kapranov/taxgig_2020/apps/chat/README.md

 ## Done

+- Fix the names used for the user sessions in the `UserSessionsTest`
+- Try to find a way to remove the shared state (the `UserSessionRegistry`) from the `UserSessions` Tests
+- do not start the application when run all the tests
 - remove the `UserSession.exists?` function in favor of the `UserSession.find` function
 - Refactor the `UserSessions` module in order to achieve the obvious